-Stable, healthy ecosystems; native animals and plants returned to their natural abundance.
+Stable, healthy ecosystems; native animals and plants are thriving.

 - All public conservation land is secure and well managed. - Remaining indigenous species, ecosystems, and landscapes are protected, restored, and resilient to climate change. - The amount of public protected land increases to protect poorly represented ecosystems and improve climate change resilience. - Plant and animal pests no longer threaten the resilience of species and ecosystems.